UncleCShark/Cmaketopia/Docs/Preface.md

 And the colourful days of Warsaw.|i warszawskie kolorowe dni.
 |
-If you'd like to see|Gdybyś ujrzeć chciał the dawn at the Vistula|nadwislański świt
+If you'd like to see|Gdybyś ujrzeć chciał the dawn at the Vistula|nadwiślański świt
-Start out there with me already today|juz dziś wyruszaj ze mną tam You'll see how nice a welcome is|zobaczysz jak przywita pięknie nas awaiting us by the Warsaw day.|warszawski dzień.
+Start out there with me already today|już dziś wyruszaj ze mną tam You'll see how nice a welcome is|zobaczysz jak przywita pięknie nas awaiting us by the Warsaw day.|warszawski dzień.
 |
-I do have like you,|Mam tak samo jak ty my town and in it:|miasto moje a w nim my most beautiful world|najpiękniejszy mój swiat most beautiful days|najpiękniejsze dni
+I do have like you,|Mam tak samo jak ty my town and in it:|miasto moje a w nim my most beautiful world|najpiękniejszy mój świat most beautiful days|najpiękniejsze dni
 I left there colourful dreams.|zostawiłem tam kolorowe sny.
 |